NCIEVS/evsrestapi/STARDOG.md

 * Using an existing stardog license (in $dir).
 Make sure your license file is called `stardog-license-key.bin` and is in the $dir directory on your local machine.

-      # dir will be the path you are storing your project files in on your local machine
-      dir=c:/Users/carlsenbr/eclipse-workspace/data/
       docker run -it --entrypoint "/bin/bash" -v "$dir":/data -v stardog-home2:/var/opt/stardog stardog/stardog
       [root@0b9fbb0b90ba bin]# cp /data/stardog-license-key.bin /var/opt/stardog
       [root@0b9fbb0b90ba bin]# exit